jisellejones/stock-analysis/README.md

 &emsp;Worksheets(yearValue).Activate

 The refactored code stores the information within the arrays as it iterates through all the tickers.
 Because of this difference, the computer can iterate through the data more efficiently.
 Once iterating through all the data in one worksheet, the computer can then activate the next worksheet and output the data.
 It's like the difference between multi-tasking and focusing on one task at a time.
 The work will get done, but multi-tasking will take longer because it is less efficient when you are switching between two different tasks.
+The following is a portion of the refactored code.

 *The program has already iterated through all the ticker data in the data worksheet and now activates the output worksheet.*